timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## ROA Prefix Aggregation

-The practice of issuing ROAs with only a single prefix per ROA ([@!RFC9455]) can lead to many ROA objects being published by a given CA. However, clustering multiple prefixes in a single ROA (per origin AS) can achieve a significant reduction in the number of objects and the total size of a repository.
-In order to reduce bandwidth consumption and reduce the number of signatures, it is RECOMMENDED that issuing CAs cluster as many prefixes per ROA as possible, provided:
+While ([@!RFC9455]) recommends issuing ROAs that contain only a single prefix, this approach can lead to a large number of ROA objects being published by a given CA.
+Clustering multiple prefixes in a single ROA (per origin AS), however, can significantly reduce the number of objects and the total size of a repository.

+To reduce bandwidth consumption and reduce the number of signatures, issuing CAs are encouraged to include as many prefixes as possible within single ROA, provided certain conditions are met.

 It is RECOMMENDED that issuing CAs cluster multiple prefix per ROA in case: